GiovanniGoulart/Projeto-Contador/README.md

-# Projeto Contador
+# Conter project
- Integração de um código Javascript com uma página HTML.
+ Integration of a Javascript code with an HTML page